Logo

 How should I assess dividend growth sustainability?

-You should assess it by analyzing the company's financial statements, evaluating its competitive advantage, and considering industry trends.
+You should assess it by analyzing the company's financial statements (specifically Free Cash Flow), evaluating its competitive advantage (Moat), and considering broader industry trends.

 🔗 Related Terms